 Motivate employees: internal roadshows reinforce culture and strategy.

-Compared to product demos, roadshows scale impact by replicating experiences across geographies.
+Unlike product demos, roadshows scale impact by replicating experiences across geographies.

 Contexts Where Roadshows Are Used

-Roadshows can be designed for multiple audiences and goals:
+Roadshows serve multiple audiences and goals:

 Investor relations: pre-IPO roadshows presenting financial strategies to potential shareholders.